blackducksoftware/opssight-connector/install/hub/README.md

 - Do not assume that running these scripts is a replacement for actually understanding the hub setup/configuration process.
 - Building on the points above: Make sure you make any production modifications (volumes, certificates, etc) that you need before running them.
 Contact blackduck support if you have questions on how to adopt these scripts to match any special hub configurations you need.

-That said: If your just learning the hub for the first time, these are a great way to get started quickly.
+That said: If you're just learning the hub for the first time, these are a great way to get started quickly.
 So feel free to dive in and try the quick starts out to get the hub up and running quickly in your cloud native environment!

 Openshift users: use `oc` instead of kubectl, and `project` instead of namespace.